-2. Calculate the number of essential oil drops required and make a note of these, approx. 5-7 drops per teaspoon (or 1-2 per ml), less drops of heavier, woody scents and more of lighter floral or citrus scents.
-I used 8 drops Ylang Ylang, 7 drops Petitgrain & 5 drops Patchouli, but you can create your own with your preferred oils.
+2. Calculate the number of essential oil drops required and make a note of these, approx. 5-7 drops per teaspoon (or 1-2 per ml), fewer drops of heavier, woody scents, and more drops of lighter floral or citrus scents.
+I used 8 drops Ylang Ylang, 7 drops Petitgrain & 5 drops of Patchouli, but you can create your own with your preferred oils.

-3. Add water to saucepan to an inch high and bring to a simmer.
+3. Add water to the saucepan to an inch high and bring to a simmer.

 5. Turn off heat and stir in the essential oil drops.

-6. Pour into pots and allow it to cool.
+6. Pour into pots and allow them to cool.

 7. Give as gifts or treat yourself, applying to pulse points when you need a fragrant pick-me-up.

 You can contact Fiona via her website: www.fionamorrisherbalist.co.uk